bomonike/bomonike.github.io/plc.md

 These systems help with ISO 9001 certification and compliance with FDA CFR 21 Part 11 Medical Device Manufacturing.

-At the shop floor or Field Level, barcodes and weights and other measures are captured and displayed by a
+At the shop floor or Field Level, RFID tags, barcodes, and weights and other measures are captured and displayed by a
 * LIM (Laboratory Information Management) system.

 <a target="_blank" href="https://libertyadvisorgroup.com/insight/manufacturing-execution-systems-erp-on-the-shop-floor/"><img src="https://res.cloudinary.com/dcajqrroq/image/upload/v1726635389/MESP_attributes_vd4tom.webp"></a>

 ## Competition in the MES industry